EFulmer/EFulmer.github.io/_posts/2016-07-31-why-im-focusing-on-python.markdown

 **The language is very expressive.** Python has features like list comprehensions that allow you to express complicated ideas simply.
 Generators are another neat feature which I honestly don't yet truly understand the power of.
 I feel that Python hits a wonderful middle ground between being overly verbose (so you know exactly what the code does, but you have to read a lot more of it) and being overly flexible to the point that there are so many corner cases you're not sure what it does.

-**The standard library is fantastic.** There's tons of great packages that come with Python. [https://docs.python.org/3.5/library/collections.html](`collections`) offers custom subclasses of the built-in collections for some more specialized, but pretty common, use cases.
+**The standard library is fantastic.** There's tons of great packages that come with Python. [`collections`](https://docs.python.org/3.5/library/collections.html) offers custom subclasses of the built-in collections for some more specialized, but pretty common, use cases.
 Need to count how many times something shows up in a list/string/query result? `Counter` will do that for you!
-If you need a dictionary that can automatically generate default values for new keys, then `defaultdict` will be a big help. [https://docs.python.org/3.5/library/argparse.html](`argparse`)
+If you need a dictionary that can automatically generate default values for new keys, then `defaultdict` will be a big help. [`argparse`](https://docs.python.org/3.5/library/argparse.html) is a really cool module for building command-line utilities. [`webbrowser`](https://docs.python.org/3.5/library/webbrowser.html) can open up a browser for users.
+And there's plenty more standard library modules which are either a little esoteric but very interesting looking, like [`dis`](https://docs.python.org/3/library/dis.html), or really practical looking but I haven't had the chance to study them in-depth yet, like [`functools`](https://docs.python.org/3/library/functools.html) and [`itertools`](https://docs.python.org/3/library/itertools.html).

 Community reasons
 -----------------